nqpz/stupidart/README.md

 ## Building and running

+To build, run `futhark pkg sync` once, and then `make`.

-Run `make` to build.
-Then run `./stupidart input.pam output.pam`.
+Run `./stupidart input.pam output.pam` to generate art.
 You can use ImageMagick's `convert` utility to convert an image into the Netpbm PAM format.
 Example:

 ```
 convert input.jpg pam:- | ./stupidart - - | convert pam:- output.png